ctorres345/MovieDBAssignment/ReadmeCesar.md

 frame I wanted to cover just the base scope first and work on more stuff later based on that.

+Regarding the rating view I had two options, create it based on a simple view and draw it with canvas or extend the progress bar.
+Since I've done something similar in another project I used the first approach by playing with those 2 circle shape and different colors by multiplying one with a progress value from 0 to 1 to make the design like a progress bar.

+Regarding the paging approach is just a simple pagination mechanism by also storing the maxPages that comes from any movie list response and performing request using a custom class that extends from RecyclerView.OnScrollListener.
+There I just played with a flag and the item count in order to trigger the pagination event and call the use case when needed.

+Also not part of the scope but I stored the date when the values are being added in order to ask for new data once that date has overdue.
+This would cover data refreshing.

 ## Observations

 * The duration of movies, or runtime as it is called by the API, doesn't